daangn/kdt/language/README.md

 ![Example: Using KDT in Figma frames](docs/images/kdt-in-figma.png)

+Instead of requiring storage to store JSON objects, KDTs can be stored as just components.

+It's completely normal to have a single-line readable definition for the component name.
+And design tools support sharing and synchronizing components.

+By leveraging the component workflows natively supported by design tools, we can achieve more with less.

 ### Domain-specific

 Instead of being compatible with every possible cases, KDT focuses more on the real problem.
 That means KDT would have some opinions on how to define and to manage design tokens.